Ringà An algebric

 M is a subgroup and s∈M , r∈R => sr,rs∈M …………….(1)

-N is also an ideal therefore it also satisfies two contion ie
+also an ideal therefore it also satisfies two contion ie

-N is a subgroup and s∈N ,r∈R => sr,rs∈N………………..(2)
+subgroup and s∈N ,r∈R => sr,rs∈N………………..(2)

-We have to prove :- MN is an ideal.
+to prove :- M∩N is an

 Now

-s∈MN , and r∈R => s∈M and s∈N ,r∈R
+s∈M∩N , and r∈R => s∈M and s∈N ,r∈R

 =>s∈M ,r∈R and s∈N ,r∈R